Equivariant Hirzebruch class for singular varieties: Schubert varieties and cells

 We ask: Does positivity always holds for Schubert cells in a homogeneous space $G/P$?
 After substitution $T_i=e^{\delta t_i}$ and letting $\delta\to 0$ we obtain Chern-Schwartz-MacPherson class.
-The positivity of the {\it nonequivariant} Chern-Schwartz-MacPherson class in the case of ordinary Grassmannians was shown by Huh \cite{Huh}.
-Nevertheless the author takes an advantage of the action of the Borel $B$ group preserving the cells.
+The positivity of the {\it nonequivariant} Chern-Schwartz-MacPherson class in the case of ordinary Grassmannians (conjectured in \cite{AlMi}) was shown by Huh \cite{Huh}.
+Proving nonequivariant result Huh takes an advantage of the action of the Borel $B$ group preserving the cells.
 The proof is based on the observation that the bundle $T\widetilde{M}(-\log D)$ has a lot sections for a suitable $B$-invariant resolution of the Schubert cell.
 In general Huh considers the situation when a solvable group $B$ acts on the pair $(M,U)$, where $U$ is a an open set contained in the nonsingular locus of $M$.
 Under the assumption that the pair $(M,U)$ admits a $B$-equivariant resolution $(\widetilde M, \widetilde U)$ on which $B$ acts with finitely many orbits it is shown that the Chern-Schwartz-MacPherson class is effective.
 The equivariant version of this result would give positivity after specialization $\delta=0$.
-The example of nonsimplicial toric varieties shows that the assumption of Huh is not strong enough to imply positivity of the Hirzebruch class.
+Nevertheless the example of non-simplicial toric varieties shows that the assumption of Huh is not strong enough to imply positivity of the Hirzebruch class.